CyberVein-official/NFT-relatedGameDesign/README.md

 - Solidity code and relevant documentation
 - Script test
 ```
-This bounty reward is 300USDT
+This bounty reward is 300USD equivalent CVT

 ## Contributors: